myraileen/GA-SEI-Trivia/readme.md

 # Trivia Game

 ## How to play:
 * Open game in browser (https://myraileen.github.io/GA-SEI-Trivia)
 * Select game options:
   - Choose a question category
   - Choose how many questions to play
 * **Click start!**

-### UX expected features
-Once game play begins by clicking the start button:
-* The number of questions from the selected category will be presented to the player.
+  - The number of questions from the selected category will be presented until all questions have been answered.
-  - During game play, the category and number of questions to play cannot be changed.
-* Upon answering a question the player's score is updated to show questions answered correctly and incorrectly.
+  - Upon answering a question the score is updated to show questions answered correctly and incorrectly.
-* When all questions have been answered, the win status for current and previously played games is displayed and a new game can be started.
+  - When all questions have been answered, the win status for current and previously played games is displayed and a new game can be started.

 ## Technologies used, Acknowledgements and Credits
 * HTML validated with HTML5 Validator _(https://html5.validator.nu/)_